sumitpdeshmukh/DataAnalysisWithPython/Final/Readme.md

 ## Section 3: Analysis 2
 - Explore which Airports are the busiest in terms of number of routes they serve
+  - This plot has circular markers proportional to the number of routes those airports serve
   - ![Airports serving major routes](Output/images/Major%20Airports%20According%20to%20Serving%20Routes.png)
+  - This is an interactive plot of marker sizes arranged according to the the number of routes they serve
   - ![Interactive Representation of number of routes served by an airport](Output/images/Major%20hub%20airports%20of%20the%20world.png)
+  - Interaction can be observed on the Jupyter notebook

 ---